A solar cover in use as a pool heater

 Solar pool covers can be one of the most cost-effective and practical solutions for evaporation reduction to increase your pool’s efficiency.
 They can be a bit cumbersome to use but have huge benefits.

-It is essential to have the pool cover on when the pool is not in use, including during the hottest and coldest parts of the day.
-Evaporation occurs fastest during the hottest part of the day, while heat loss is highest at the coldest part of the day.
+It is essential to have the pool cover on when your pool is not in use, including during the hottest and coldest parts of the day.

 Solid Pool Blanket